bhf/aeron-cache/README.md

 Prometheus+cAdvisor and tracing with Jaeger+OTEL.
 Containerized and deployable with ```docker compose``` or on Kubernetes via ```helm``` or ```kubectl```.

 Includes an MCP server to power your Agentic AI and LLM workflows.
+Rust based [CLI](https://github.com/bhf/aeron-cache-cli) also available.

 https://github.com/user-attachments/assets/c602f365-2b6a-497c-a671-29508cc04155